 What is a Webcast?

 NACUBO's Distance Learning events are interactive seminars that enable participants to benefit from the advice of nationally recognized experts in a low-cost manner that minimizes disruption to your work activities.
-Using the latest technology, participants gather around a computer (or projected computer image in a conference room) and participate in a live learning event delivered over the Internet.
-All Distance Learning events offer a virtual, highly interactive experience.
+Using the latest technology, attendees participate in a live learning event delivered over the internet.
+All distance learning events offer a virtual, highly interactive experience.

 What technology requirements do I need to get set-up?

 - Windows Media Player or Real Player (current version)

 What do I do if I do not meet the requirements?

 To successfully view this program you must first launch the SYSTEM DIAGNOSTIC in order to ensure that you have an optimal experience.
 This will check your machine and connectivity to ensure all systems are ready to go.
 We recommend that you complete this step as soon as possible, in case you require technical assistance, but no later than 24 hours before the event.

 Be sure to test the machine that will be used for the event if you are using a remote computer in a conference room.

 How do I register for a NACUBO Distance Learning Event?

 - Through the Web: Please go to our Distance Leaning page.
 This will take you to our web store where you can use a credit card to pay for and register for the audio conference.